-AAA is a pioneer in the field of nuclear medicine theragnostics, with an expanding pipeline of theragnostic pairings for oncology indications.
-Theragnostics is a patient management strategy involving the integration of radiopharmaceutical diagnostics and therapeutics.
+AAA is a pioneer in the field of nuclear medicine theragnostics, with an expanding pipeline of complementary precision imaging radioligands and targeted radioligand therapies for oncology indications.
+Theragnostics is a disease management strategy involving the integration of nuclear medicine diagnostic imaging and therapy.

-In the context of nuclear medicine, theragnostics refers to the use of targeting molecules labeled either with diagnostic radioisotopes, e.g., positron or gamma emitters, such as fluorine 18 (F 18) or gallium 68 (Ga 68), or with isotope used for therapeutics, e.g., alpha or beta emitters such as radium 223 (Ra 223), lutetium 177 (Lu 177) or actinium 225 (Ac 225) for diagnosis and therapy of a particular disease.
+In the context of nuclear medicine, theragnostics refers to the use of targeting molecules labeled either with diagnostic imaging radioisotopes, e.g., positron or gamma emitters, such as fluorine 18 (F-18) or gallium 68 (Ga-68), or with radioisotopes used for therapy, e.g., alpha or beta emitters such as radium 223 (Ra-223), lutetium 177 (Lu-177) or actinium 225 (Ac-225) for imaging and therapy of a particular disease.

-Using similar molecular targeting compounds in this manner also enables a more complete approach to patient management, because the diagnostic can then serve several simultaneous functions:
+Using similar molecular targeting compounds in this manner also enables a more complete approach to disease management, because diagnostic imaging can then serve several simultaneous functions:

-For patients, theragnostics can lead to more effective care, selecting patients who would benefit the most from certain therapeutic interventions, while reducing or eliminating unnecessary treatment.
+For patients, a theragnostic approach may lead to more effective care, by selecting patients who would benefit the most from certain therapeutic interventions, while reducing or eliminating unnecessary treatment.
 This makes the theragnostic approach both efficient and patient-centric.

-For physicians, theragnostics can enhance their ability to diagnose and stage disease, select optimal therapies, and monitor treatment response and disease progression, improving prognostic capability for better health outcomes.
+For physicians, theragnostics may enhance their ability to diagnose and stage disease, select optimal therapies, and monitor treatment response and disease progression, improving prognostic capability for better health outcomes.

-For payors, theragnostic approaches can reduce costs associated with suboptimal diagnostics and treatments and shorten the time needed to diagnose and treat patients with effective individualized treatment plans.
+For payors, theragnostic approaches may reduce costs associated with suboptimal diagnostics and treatments and shorten the time needed to properly assess and treat patients with effective individualized treatment plans.